aabbtree77/miniguestlog/README.md

 - MongoDB Compass dekstop app to clean DB occasionally.

-- ipify.org to get the visitor's IP.
+- ipify.org to get visitor's IP.

 - maxmind.com GeoLite2 free DB to infer the city and country based on the IP.

 - BearVPN (free plan) to test different geolocations.

 Tracking can be accomplished much much easier with [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics) (GA) for free, without coding.
-However, GA is bloated and banned in many European countries such as France, Finland, Sweden...
+However, GA is not dev-friendly and is banned in many European countries such as France, Finland, Sweden...

 ## MERN

-MERN (Mongo, Express, React, Node) is ideal here, but it will lack authentication and structure for anything bigger.
-The client side introduced a challenge with an async double fetch which had to be nested.
-No React was applied in this code.
+MERN (MongoDB, Express, React, Node) is the best choice for no-nonsense apps, with the following to note:

+- Js has one huge advantage over Ts: One can directly inspect the Js source code on the browser.
+Something breaks after a year or two, a quick fix is often possible without redoing the whole setup with local testing.

+- Use ES5 with a bit of ES6 such as map and import (if the client side is big enough, not to load everything into a single space, totally no need here).

+- What matters is Express (simplicity, massive use), and Node (massive use).
+No Bun, no Next.js, these would complicate deployment.

+- mongodb.com is great due to the Atlas service and a free plan, but everything around is SQL, see [DB ranking](https://db-engines.com/en/ranking).

+- Authentication is a mess, nobody has good answers.
+Thankfully I did not need it here.

+- Watch out for a nested async double fetch on the client side.

-I did not bother whether to apply Fetch or Axios, TanStack Query, Js vs Ts, also used ChatGPT whenever needed.
+I did not bother whether to apply Fetch or Axios, TanStack Query, used ChatGPT whenever needed, coded in VS Code with [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) rather than Postman API which could be in the process of **[enshittification.](https://www.reddit.com/r/webdev/comments/16tq1eh/now_that_postman_sucks_is_there_a_good_alternative/)**

-During the development, I learned from Reddit that the Postman API could be in the process of **[enshittification](https://www.reddit.com/r/webdev/comments/16tq1eh/now_that_postman_sucks_is_there_a_good_alternative/)**, and rushed to use VS Code with an extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
-The latter is simple and snappy.

 ## render.com

 The app is deployed on render.com.
 The service allows to `git push origin main` to this repo and see the changes instantly deployed as a complete web app without quagmire.
 The render.com GUI is intuitive, everything works reliably.
+Sometimes one must clear cache manually in the GUI as it picks up an older version of this repo.

-However, the fees are Vercel-alike, and one needs to watch out for the use limits, DDoS!
+The fees are Vercel-like, and one needs to watch out for the use limits, DDoS!

-The free plan on render.com is rather horrid:
+The free plan on render.com is somewhat horrid:

 - It shuts down the nodes after 15 minutes of any request inactivity: [1](https://community.render.com/t/cold-boot-start-of-the-server-for-first-request/15911), [2](https://docs.render.com/docs/free).
 Later on, the first request will take the whole minute or two to process, the things run smoothly again, until the next inactivity.